Finding and Removing Clever Hans: Using Explanation Methods to Debug and Improve Deep Models: Introduction

 \section{Introduction}

-Throughout the last decade, (black box) machine learning (ML) techniques have made impressive performance leaps on even the most complex tasks \cite{lecun2015deep, mnih2015human, silver2016mastering, schutt2017quantum}, especially in the form of Deep Neural Networks (DNN)~\cite{krizhevsky2012imagenet}.
-These models are typically trained (or pretrained) on very large datasets, \eg, ImageNet \cite{russakovsky2015imagenet}, with millions of samples.
-Recently, it was discovered that biases, spurious correlations, as well as errors in the training dataset may have a detrimental effect on the training resulting in ``Clever Hans'' predictors \cite{lapuschkin2019unmasking}, which only superficially solve the task they have been trained for.
+Throughout the last decade, \glspl{dnn} have enabled impressive performance leaps in a wide range of domains, from solving classification problems~\cite{krizhevsky2012imagenet,lecun2015deep}, over playing and winning games competitively~\cite{mnih2015human, silver2016mastering} (some in real time~\cite{firoiu2017beating,vinyals2019grandmaster}), to enabling the understanding of quantum-chemical many-body systems~\cite{schutt2017quantum} and finding improved solutions to the notoriously difficult task of protein structure prediction~\cite{senior2020improved}.
+These models are typically (pre-)trained on very large datasets, \eg, ImageNet~\cite{russakovsky2015imagenet}, with millions of samples.
+Recently, it was discovered that biases, spurious correlations, as well as errors in the training dataset~\cite{stock2018convnets} may have a detrimental effect on the training and/or result in `Clever-Hans' predictors~\cite{pfungst1911clever,lapuschkin2019unmasking}, which only superficially solve the task they have been trained for, leading to potentially unfair and hazardous model behavior.
 Unfortunately, due to the immense size of today's datasets, a direct manual inspection and removal of artifactual samples can be regarded hopeless.
-However, analyzing the biases and artifacts in the {\em model} instead, may provide insights about the biases and artifacts in the training data indirectly.
-For that purpose we would, however, need to inspect the learning models and operate them beyond black box mode.
+Analyzing the biases and artifacts in the \emph{model} instead may provide insights about the training data indirectly.
+This however requires an inspection of the learning models beyond black box mode.